backstage/backstage/docs/features/kubernetes/configuration.md

 - `singleTenant` - This configuration assumes that current component run on one cluster in provided clusters.

-- `singleTenant` - This configuration assumes that the current component runs only on all clusters it is dependant on.
+- `catalogRelation` - This configuration assumes that the current component runs only on all clusters it is dependant on.

 ### `clusterLocatorMethods`